smoix/letsencrypt-mikrotik-cert/README.md

-# Lets's Encrypt Mikrotik SSL/TLS certificate
+# Automate Lets's Encrypt SSL/TLS certificate on Mikrotik RouterOS

 This is a script to upload a Let's Encrypt (or any other valid certificate for that matter) SSL/TLS certificate to a Mikrotik router and activate it on SSL Webfig and SSL API services.
 The certificate can then also be used for SSTP or other VPN requiring a certificate.
 It losely based on https://github.com/gitpel/letsencrypt-routeros with a focus on simplicity.